chama-x/ViT-model-on-the-MNIST-dataset/README.md

 ## Model Architecture
 The model utilizes the Vision Transformer architecture, which includes:
 - **Patch-based Attention Mechanism**: Input images are divided into patches and linearly embedded into a sequence of tokens.
-- **Multi-head Self-attention Layers**: Allow the model to focus on different parts of the image simultaneously.
+- **Multi-head Self-attention Layers**: These layers allow the model to focus on different parts of the image simultaneously.
 - **Feed-forward Neural Networks**: Each token is processed through a feed-forward network after the attention mechanism.

 ### Configuration